I’m constantly amazed at the number of cars on the market in Australia, not to mention the vast variety of brands to choose from.

 Fiat has said it wants full control of Chrysler, which would give it access to some of Chrysler’s cash flow for investments in new models.

-Chrysler has become Fiat’s most reliable profit generator as the Italian company struggles to end losses in Europe [...]
+Chrysler has become Fiat’s most reliable profit generator as the Italian company struggles to end losses in Europe that totaled 704 million euros ($903 million) in [...]